sarwart/BDS/README.md

 When mapping the streamlines to block, the 3d coordinate locations of the block are converted into linear indices.
 The simple case of generating block-image using 2d block (NN) is demonstrated in the figure below.
 The same methodology is followed for converting subscripts to linear indices in MATLAB ([sub2ind](https://au.mathworks.com/help/matlab/ref/sub2ind.html?fbclid=IwAR09PjMw2w6HfAe2pVSdbW56wcrd_dQ3OmkV6DxBMDaNPZuNZ6HGFcZ35Qs))

+**P.S.** Many streamlines connect the same pair of regions in a block.
+So for computational efficiency, a tractogram with million numbers of streamlines are not recommended for generating a block-image.

 ![alt text](https://github.com/sarwart/BDS/blob/master/Data/mapping_process.png)

 Auxiliary functions are stored in the [strm\_to\_block ](https://github.com/sarwart/BDS/tree/master/strm_to_block)folder.
 This folder should be added to your MATLAB path.